glpi-project/doc/source/modules/administration/rules/inventorytools.rst

 * **assign to a location**.

 .. warning::
    The engine stops at the first matching rule.
 It is therefore necessary to carefully order the list of rules.
-In addition, it is preferable to put the rules which are most likely to be verified first, for example for entities containing a lot of equipments.
+In addition, it is preferable to put the rules which are most likely to be verified first, for example for entities containing a lot of assets.
 The rules for assignment to an entity are only played during the initial import of the machine into GLPI, which means that once a machine is imported, there is no automated process to change its entity and that manual **transfer** must be used.

 Using GLPI blacklist mechanism, it is possible to exclude certain values ​​from processing by the rules engine such as certain IP or MAC addresses, for example an IP 127.0.0.1; see :doc:`Blacklists </modules/administration/rules/rulesmanagement>`.